-Although there is no formal proven treatment, EVD is treatable with good supportive care: early intervention with rehydration, maintaining oxygen status and blood pressure all increase the probability of survival.
-Currently there is no vaccine although a number of experimental treatments are under investigation, including the use of immune plasma from infected and recovered individuals.
+Although there is no specific proven treatment, EVD is managed with good supportive care: early intervention with rehydration, maintaining oxygen status and blood pressure all increase the probability of survival.
+There is no vaccine available, but a number of experimental treatments are under investigation, including the use of immune plasma from infected and recovered individuals.